What is a Hernia?

 - Incisional Hernias can occur after an abdominal surgery.
 The intestines can push through the incision scar or the surrounding weakened tissue.

 What causes a Hernia?

-Hernias can be caused by a combination of muscle weakness and strain.
-They can occur quickly or develop over a long period of time.
-Common causes of muscle weakness include congenital defect, age, chronic coughing, or damage from a surgery or injury.
-Causes of physical strain which can was muscle weakness include pregnancy, constipation, lifting heavy weight, fluid in the abdomen, sudden weight gain, surgery in the area, persistent coughing or sneezing.
+A combination of muscle weakness and strain can cause hernias.
+They can occur quickly or develop over a long period.
+Common causes of muscle weakness include congenital defects, age, chronic coughing, or damage from surgery or injury.
+Causes of physical strain, which can cause muscle weakness, include pregnancy, constipation, lifting heavy weights, fluid in the abdomen, sudden weight gain, surgery in the area, and persistent coughing or sneezing.

 How can a Hernia be work-related?

 Directly Related: First, hernias can be directly caused by work activities.
 This can relate to either a specific or cumulative trauma.
 Hernias can be caused by a specific lifting incident that causes a tear of the abdominal wall muscle.
 Hernias can also be caused by repetitive lifting over time.
 Over time, a slow tear can occur.

 Compensable Consequence: Hernias can be work-related as a compensable consequence of an underlying injury.
 Examples of compensable consequences are as follows:

 - Coughing and sneezing: An underlying injury such as dust exposure can cause a pulmonary problem, including persistent coughing and sneezing.
 This coughing and sneezing can thus cause a hernia.

 - Constipation: A person can have an underlying orthopedic injury, such as a back injury, which eventually requires the taking of opioid medications—those opioid medications, in turn, cause constipation, which in turn can cause a hernia.